 It is, therefore, a description of the undesirable gap between the current state and the desired one.

-Importance of Problem Statement
+Importance of Statement of the Problem

-A problem statement serves as a guiding light to projects by establishing focus by identifying the goals.
+A statement of the problem serves as a guiding light to projects by establishing focus by identifying the goals.
 Problem statements outline a path to a solution and ensure that the teams remain on track.
 It also offers teams a platform to look back on the problem at the end of the project.
 Teams can evaluate whether they accomplished fully solving the problem that was initially identified by an assessment of all the associated metrics goals.

-A problem statement serves several purposes in any organization.
+A statement of the problem serves several purposes in any organization.
 It offers a guide to refer back to in the making of decisions and activities on a project.
 It also helps organizations gain support when in need of buy-in in the project or financial support; This is because it offers stakeholders a platform to verify that the problem against its goals is accurate and valuable enough for them to provide their support.

 A well-written problem statement will center and focus a team at the start, help them remain on track during the solution effort, and finally validate that the effort was why the team delivered the solution that solved the outcome to the solution.